-The Canadian ecoregions are based on the National Ecological Framework Report.
+The Canadian ecoregions are based on the National Ecological

+Framework Report.
 The National Ecological Framework for Canada is a system created as a management tool and is used to predict responses to land management practices throughout large areas.
-This guide addresses pollinator-friendly land management practices in what is known as the Eastern Vancouver Island ecoregion.
-The Eastern Vancouver Island ecoregion encompasses the south eastern part of Vancouver Island and contains the majority of the population and agriculture on the island.
+This guide addresses pollinator-friendly land management practices in what is known as the Coastal Gap ecoregion.